Texas Income Tax

 Does Texas have a state income tax?

 No. Texas has no state individual income tax.
 The Texas Constitution (Article 8, Section 24-a) prohibits the legislature from imposing a tax on the net incomes of individuals, including an individual's share of partnership and unincorporated association income.
-Texas funds state government primarily through sales and use taxes, franchise (margins) taxes, and property taxes.
+Texas funds state government primarily through sales and use taxes and the franchise (margins) tax on businesses.
+Texas property taxes are levied by local governments (school districts, counties, and cities), not by the state.

 Do I need to file a Texas state income tax return?